Antipurity/conceptual/README.md

 (In particular, in JS, can use either a `WebAssembly.Memory` instance (and grow in increments of 64KB or by doubling), or polyfill of `ArrayBuffer.transfer(old, bytes)⇒new` or indirection through an array of memories.)

-## References (…`reference X`?)

-References manage lifetime of resources (objects).
-Remember it, and it will be alive forever, but forget it, and that is the only death that matters.

-A reference is a stand-in for a remote location.
-To maximize data locality and caching, store it locally (inline); to minimize shape re-allocation and indirection on sharing, store data remotely (by reference to it).

-To implementations/processors, objects are references (special types like basic numbers are special-cased to give a base); storage is distinct from processing.

-References forward all overrides/accesses to their objects, adding their behavior if needed (like atomicity, marking/counting/exclusivity, immutability).
-Allocator-mandated semantic correctness (or an exception) is guaranteed.

-To memory-manage allocators, they must decompose as a collection of all its cross-allocator references; thus same-allocator references are usually a lot cheaper.

 ## Shapes (`…#allocate`)

 Shapes are concepts that override re/allocation of their instances; they then couple object accesses and their memory.
 Invalidating a shape invariant with a write is an error; adaptable (deoptimizing) shape combiners will then change the underlying shape.